DTechOS/CTF/HTB/Reversing/Simple_Encryptor/noets.md

 **Static Analysis**

-The files content has been encrypted so we need to analyze the ransomwares encryption routine and find a way to decrpyt the files.
+The files content has been encrypted so we need to analyze the ransomware's encryption routine and find a way to decrypt the strings.
 $ cat flag.enc
 Z5�b�>�����u���9�K�!�C#qe�'K